edwardwang888/airflow-dags/README.md

 * Install npm
 * Install webpack
 * yarn build
-* Configuration options are specified in $AIRFLOW_HOME (automatically created).
+* Configuration options are specified in `$AIRFLOW_HOME` (automatically created).
 If any configuration options are problematic, look there to find the proper configuration setting.
+* When running unit tests in the local virtualenv, `--with-db-init` may be required.
+Otherwise, the previous state of the testing database may not be cleared.
+The testing database is located at `unittests.db` in the `$AIRFLOW_HOME` directory.